 The “Larger Than Life” art installation features four brightly-colored steel musical notes.
 Besides other art installations, the colorful pipe wall is a local favorite for professional photo shoots.
 This quiet park offers benches, grass, and charming lighting, making it a nice place for a peaceful picnic.

 As you can see, there are countless things to do in Vegas for free.
 Hopefully, this article allows visitors to tour Sin City on the cheap, saving a few dollars along the way.
-Perhaps that one saved dollar goes in a slot machine and 10,000 come out!
+Perhaps that one saved dollar will go into a slot machine, causing $10,000 to come out!